Modalities Available

 While there is not much empirical evidence to support its effectiveness in treating or preventing any illness, there are several clinical studies that have found it to be an effective complimentary therapy method.
 Aromatherapy is recognized by many health professionals and practiced in hospitals, general practitioners offices, surgery rooms and hospices.

 Essential oils are used for a very wide range of emotional and physical wellness applications.
-There is thought that some oils help stimulate hormones and other metabolic processes, while other oils may calm the nervous system.
+There is thought that some oils help stimulate hormones and other metabolic processes, while other oils may help calm the nervous system.
 There are also oils that nourish, stabilize and/or disinfect, both external and internally.

 Essential oils are natural, aromatic compounds found in: the seeds; bark; stems; roots; flowers and other parts of plants.
 They can be both beautifully and powerfully fragrant.
 Essential oils are very clean, almost crisp, to the touch and are immediately absorbed by the body’s largest organ, the skin.
 For this reason, it is important to use only the best quality possible of food, botanical and therapeutic grade products.
 Ideally, essential oils should be alcohol free and distilled at the lowest temperatures as to not destroy the therapeutic properties.